breakerbay/svelte-abeservices/docs/Web_Site_Response/CAS WEBSITE HOME SCREEN - 210614.md

 How CAS can benefit Contractors

-How CAS can benefit Clients, Superintendents, and

-others engaging or monitoring constructors
+How CAS can benefit Clients, Superintendents, and others engaging or monitoring constructors

 How CAS works

 Sign up Now

-Quality means doing it right when

-no one is looking.
+Quality means doing it right when no one is looking.
 Henry Ford

 Uncontrolled variation is the enemy of quality.
-Demiing
+Deming

-Quality is generally transparent when present,

-but easily recognized in its absence.
+Quality is generally transparent when present, but easily recognized in its absence.
 Gillies

 Quality is to give the customers what they want.
 Walton

-The bitterness of poor quality remains

-long after low pricing is forgotten.
+The bitterness of poor quality remains long after low pricing is forgotten.

 “It is not necessary to change.
 Survival is not mandatory.”
 Deming

 “Be a yardstick of quality.
-Some people aren’t used to

-an environment where excellence is expected.”
+Some people aren’t used to an environment where excellence is expected.”
 Jobs

 ABE